freshteapot/learnalist/docs/k8s.md

 ```
 I did this as cert-manager just seemed a lot of overhead, once I add a cronjob to run regularly, this problem will be solved.

-## Using cronjob
+## Via K8S
-- didnt work... but the commands
+- Works as long as each domain has its own secret in tls

 ```sh
 cd ~/git/learn-acme.sh